ntheile/blockusign/README.md

 `Cannot GET /signup.html`

-This only happens the first you you open.
-I have not had time to improve this part yet :( .
+This only happens the first time you open the app.
+Sorry, I have not had time to improve this part yet :( .
 To fix this,  you will need to open the developer tools and set a localStorage setting in the console or else you will be redirected to a non-existent signup.html page.

 `localStorage.setItem('signUp', 'true')`